 Recommended # of PLUs

-Understanding the meaning of complex texts is an intricate process that is challenging for many students.
+Understanding the meaning of complex texts is an intricate process that many students find challenging.
 This third course in the The Science of Reading and Structured Literacy series will provide an overview of the complexity of comprehension and will detail how reading research can inform our instructional decisions to support language comprehension.
-Participants will learn of the integral role that background knowledge and vocabulary plays in comprehension.
+Participants will learn of the integral role that background knowledge and vocabulary play in comprehension.
 Useful resources will be shared to support building knowledge across grade levels and content areas as well as guidance and materials to increase the depth and breadth of student vocabulary through explicit instruction, teacher talk, and morphological awareness.

 Prerequisites